-PC’s types are common in the sense that many from every place in the realms, in every walk of life seek to make a fortune for themselves – leaving friends, family, home and hearth… and most die.
+PC’s are not inherently exceptional; they rise above through their actions to become that.
+PC types are common in the sense that many from every place in the realms, in every walk of life seek to make a fortune for themselves – leaving friends, family, home and hearth… and most die.
 Most common folk will see them as the source of trouble and potential concern.
-Items, adventure, travel, and violent encounters of the kind most PC’s seek out are something commoners wish to avoid.
-In some places, PC’s are overcharged, under-served, and even “ushered” out of town by angry citizens hoping to prevent the delicate local balance of power from being upset.
-Some PC’s will may a Patron (a Lady or Lord, or Institution; see Factions of Power) which give them authority and respect to avoid such local animosity.
+Items of power, adventure, perilous travel, and violent encounters of the kind of thing most adventurers seek out are something commoners wish to avoid.
+In some places, ‘adventurers’ (PCs) are overcharged, under-served, and even ushered out of town by angry citizens hoping to prevent the delicate local balance of power from being upset.
+Some PC’s may have a Patron (a Lady or Lord, or Institution; see Factions of Power) which give them authority and respect to avoid such local animosity.

 PC’s may not be familiar with all of the factions, but some are known across the entire breadth of the realms well, while others are known only to those of related class or backgrounds.